jpmsilva/jsystemd/README.md

 ### Additional status

-When using the autoconfiguration class, beans of type `com.github.jpmsilva.jsystemd.SystemDNotify` will also be searched and used to compose an extended status message, that SystemD will display when using the `status` verb.
+When using the auto-configuration class, beans of type `com.github.jpmsilva.jsystemd.SystemDNotify` will also be searched and used to compose an extended status message, that SystemD will display when using the `status` verb.